Skip To Main Content

 TEAM NOTES

-• Colorado won the opening coin toss and elected to defer to the second half.
-Arizona elected to receive the opening kick.
+• Baylor won the opening coin toss and elected to receive the opening kick.

 INDIVIDUAL NOTES